jojozhuang/jojozhuang.github.io/_posts/2016-11-21-using-mongodb-in-shell.md

 product
 productOptions
 ```
-### 3.3 Creating Collection Implicitly
+### 3.4 Creating Collection Implicitly
-MongoDB creates collection automatically, when you insert document into it.
+Collection named `productImplicit` is created automatically, when document is inserted into it.
 ```sh
 > db.productImplicit.insert({"name":"iPhone 8"})
 WriteResult({ "nInserted" : 1 })